cala san miguel ibiza

-Heating up: Where to holiday in Europe in summer 2024
+Heating up: Where to holiday in Europe this summer

-From hot new openings and palatial villas to health and wellness retreats, here's where to sojourn in Europe this summer
+From hot new openings to health and wellness retreats, here's where to sojourn in Europe this summer

 If the early spring sunshine has got you thinking about your summer holiday then you’re not alone.
 So where to go?
 With short flight times, fantastic weather and a multitude of cultures and countries to explore, Europe is always a good idea.
 From lavish luxury hotels to serene spa escapes and trending destinations, here’s where to holiday in Europe this summer.